Pension Age Disability Payment

 Pension Age Disability Payment is a benefit for adults of State Pension age or over who live in Scotland.
 It’s to help with the extra costs of being disabled or having a long-term health condition.

 Pension Age Disability Payment is paid by Social Security Scotland.
-It replaces Attendance Allowance in Scotland.
+It has replaced Attendance Allowance in Scotland.

 If you’re terminally ill, there’s a quicker process for applying for Pension Age Disability Payment.
 Read more about applying for Pension Age Disability Payment if you’re terminally ill.